StevenDavid/lambda-layer-tokenization/README.md

 1. **/order** - The first API i.e. ‘order’ is to create the customer order, generate the token for credit card number (using Lambda Layer) and store encrypted credit card number in another DynamoDB table (as specified in the Lambda Layer) and finally store the customer information along with the credit card token in DynamoDB table namely CustomerOrderTable.
 2. **/paybill** - The second API i.e. ‘paybill’ takes the CustomerOrder number and fetches credit card token from  CustomerOrderTable and calls decrypt method in Lambda Layer to get the deciphered credit card number.

-Let's call /order API to create the order as below.
+Step 6.12 Let's call /order API to create the order as below.
 Replace the value of **PaymentMethodApiURL** and **IdToken** with the values identified in the previous step.

 ```bash
 curl -X POST \